-Fees for third-party commercial property management services are structured in multiple ways:
+Fees for third-party commercial property management services are usually structured in three ways:

 - Percentage of Gross Rental Income: Management fees for rental or investment properties are most often computed this way.
 For example, if the total annual rental income of a property is $1 million, the management fee is $40,000 per year if the fee is four percent.

-- Cost-Plus Structure: Management fees for headquarter buildings or larger condominium properties are often computed this way.
+- Cost-Plus Structure: Management fees for headquarter buildings are often computed this way.
 If a property manager is on-site and is only responsible for that property, then 100% of her salary is paid by the client (i.e., the “cost” component).
 Additionally, the property management company receives an additional amount for administration, overhead, and profit (i.e., the “plus” component).

-- Fixed Fee Structure: A fixed monthly fee is appropriate for a condominium property that is too small to warrant a full-time, on-site property manager.
-That condominium property most likely requires a portfolio property manager who manages multiple properties and spends only part of the time working for that property.
+- Fixed Fee Structure: A fixed fee is appropriate for a condominium property that is too small to warrant a full-time, on-site property manager.
+That condominium property most likely requires a portfolio property manager who manages multiple properties, and spends only part of the time working for that property.

 Understanding fee structures is one important factor when considering a third-party commercial property management company.
 Knowing what services are included with the management fee is equally important.
-At Trimark, we tailor our agreements to match each client’s needs.
-We always welcome the opportunity to discuss our services in more detail.
+For a review of services typically included with the management fee, see “What’s Included in the Management Fee?” in the Knowledge Center under Hot Topics.